Ker102/PromptTriage/promptrefiner-ui/README.md

 - Node.js 18.17+ (Next.js 15 tooling prefers Node 20+, but the project currently runs on Node 18.19.1).
 - A Google Gemini API key.
 You can create one in the [Google AI Studio](https://makersuite.google.com/app/apikey).
+- Google OAuth 2.0 credentials (Client ID and Secret) configured for your deployment domain so users can sign in with Google.
 - (Optional) A [Firecrawl](https://firecrawl.dev/) API key if you want web-enriched analyses.

 ## Getting started